-National Brain Tumor Society Comments on President Biden’s FY22 Budget Request
+National Brain Tumor Society Comments on President Biden’s ARPA-H Proposal

-National Brain Tumor Society’s (NBTS) chief executive officer David Arons, JD, today released the following statement on President Joe Biden’s Fiscal Year 2022 Discretionary Funding Request:
+National Brain Tumor Society’s (NBTS) chief executive officer David Arons, JD, today released the following statement on President Joe Biden’s Announcement of an ‘ARPA’ project for health:

 “NBTS applauds President Biden’s ongoing determination to fight cancer through medical research, as underscored today in his administration’s discretionary funding request for Fiscal Year 2022.
 The proposed creation of an ARPA-H program — and one with an initial focus on cancer — is historic.
 This is the type of innovative approach that could potentially lead to urgently-needed treatments that can transform the lives of patients with serious illnesses, including brain tumors.